-1 1 Firm Identification

-1. 1
+1. F irm Identification

 Name of Brokerage Firm

 Name and Address of Contact Person

-Telephone Number of Contact Person
+Telephone Number of

+Contact Person

-2.]
-Net Capital (To be completed by all competing firms)
+2. N [et Capital (To be completed by all competing firms)

 Dollar Amount of Firm's Net Capital

-(Note: Please provide a copy of the firm's most recently audited Statement of Financial Condition.
-The Statement should include the firm's net capital requirements in accordance with the Uniform Net Capital Rule (Rule 15c3-1) under the Securities Exchange Act of 1934.
-Also, include the Computation of Net Capital for Brokers and Dealers from the Statement.)
+Condition.
+The Statement showith the Uniform Net Capita of the firm's most recently audited Statement of Financial and include the firm's net capital requirements in accordance.
+Rule (Rule 15c3-1) under the Securities Exchange Act of apputation of Net Capital for Brokers and Dealers from the

-3 Asset Coverage
+3. A sset Coverage

-Domestic Equity (To be completed by those firms competing for equity brokerage services)
+Domestic Equity (To be conservices) ompleted by those firms competing for equity brokerage

-Indicate the number of institutional equity traders and salespeople employed by the firm.
+Indicate the number of instituemployed by the firm. ional equity traders and salespeople

-inst Indicate, with a check mark, the type of domestic equity trades the firm executed with tutional investors over the past twelve months.
+insti Indicate, with a check mark, t tutional investors over the past tv ne type of domestic equity trades the firm executed with velve months.

 Listed Over the Counter

-Fixed Income (To be completed by those firms competing for fixed income brokerage services) Indicate the number of institutional fixed income traders and salespeople employed by the firm.
-Indicate, with a check mark, the type of fixed income trades executed by the firm with institutional investors over the past twelve months.
-TreasuryCorporateAgencyMBSABS TIPS Short Term - (To be completed by those firms competing for short term brokerage services) Indicate the number of institutional short-term traders and salespeopleemployed by the firm.
-Indicate, with a check mark, the type of short term trades executed by the firm with ional investors over the past twelve months.
+Fixed Income (To be completed by those firms competing for fixed income brokerage services) Indicate the number of institutional fixed income traders and salespeople employed by the firm. institut Indicate, with a check mark, the type of fixed income trades executed by the firm with tional investors over the past twelve months.
+TreasuryCorporateAgencyMBSABS TIPS Short Term - (To be completed by those firms competing for short term brokerage services) Indicate the number of institutional short-term traders and salespeopleemployed by the firm. institut Indicate, with a check mark, the type of short term trades executed by the firm with tional investors over the past twelve months.
 Overnight Repo Term Repo Commercial Paper US Treasury Bills Agency Discounts Is your firm recognized by the Federal Reserve Bank of New York as a reporting, primary government securities dealer?
-4. Clier ntele (To be completed by all competing firms) For all three asset categories, indicate the number of public and private pension fund and state treasury clients the firm executed trades with over the past twelve months.
+4. Clie entele (To be completed by all competing firms) For all three asset categories, indicate the number of public and private pension fund and state treasury clients the firm executed trades with over the past twelve months.
 (Note: Provide the number of clients and not the number of accounts.)
 Domestic Equity Fixed Income Short term